bchalios/rust-openfaas/README.md

 does not allow the creation of functions with state that can be shared across invocations.

-The template defines `openfaas-runtime`, a lib crate that wraps `hyper` and exposes a public function `openfaas_runtime::run` for launching the service that will handle user requests.
+The template uses `openfaas-runtime`, a lib crate that wraps `hyper` and exposes a public function `openfaas_runtime::run` for launching the service that will handle user requests.